 The SSJN-7 Contract is 669,000 gross acres in size, and is situated between the VIM 5 and VIM19 E&P Contracts along both of the proven and productive Cienaga de Oro and Porquero gas play fairways, as evidenced by the position of large producing gas fields both to the north and to the south of the block.
-Historically, a number of exploration wells have been drilled, and two commercial discoveries in the Cienaga de Oro were developed on the block, namely the Chinu (1956) and El Deseo (1989) fields.
+Historically, a number of exploration wells have been drilled, and two commercial discoveries in the

+Cienaga de Oro were developed on the block, namely the Chinu (1956) and El Deseo (1989) fields.
 To date, management of the Corporation has identified a number of leads based on the limited 2D seismic coverage on the block.

-The block is currently in phase 1 of the exploration period, which was extended by ANH until December 18, 2020.
+The block is currently in phase 1 of the exploration period, which was extended by the ANH until December 18, 2021.
 The pending minimum work commitments of the current phase is the acquisition of 157 km2 of 3D seismic and the drilling of one A3 exploratory well.
+The Corporation intends to fulfill the pending seismic commitment with the acquisition of Mayupa 3D seismic and has initiated basic surface pre-operative tasks.